dkantikorn/newman-jenkins-docker/README.md

-# jenkin edit test with Docker
+# jenkins edit test with Docker
 Learning  How to install/config the Continuous Integration Server with Jenkins on Dockers

 * Jenkins master